Projects

 The Secret Diary of Bloomsbury

-The Secret Diary of Bloomsbury was a multi-site installation for the Bloomsbury Festival 2017.
-The folklorist, artist and maker Elizabeth Dearnley and I installed twelve bird-boxes across Bloomsbury, each containing a ‘Secret Diary’.
-Some of the diaries are still in place, filling up with the stories, secrets and memories of this unique part of central London.
+The Secret Diary of Bloomsbury (2017-2021) was a long running multi-site installation developed by myself and folklorist, artist and maker Elizabeth Dearnley.
+We installed twelve bird-boxes across Bloomsbury, each containing a ‘Secret Diary’ where people recorded secrets, stories and impressions of daily life in central London.
+Thousands of small stories were submitted, building to an incredibly rich multi-authored palimpsest of this unique part of central London.